aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/adding-headers-and-footers-of-pdf-file/_index.md

 ## Adding different Headers in one PDF File

-We know that we can add TextStamp in Header/Footer section of the document by using TopMargin or Bottom Margin properties, but sometimes we may have the requirement to add multiple header/footers in a single PDF document.
+We know that we can add TextStamp in Header/Footer section of the document by using TopMargin or Bottom Margin properties, but sometimes we may have the requirement to add multiple header/footers in a single PDF document. **Aspose.PDF for .NET** explains how to do this.

 In order to accomplish this requirement, we will create individual TextStamp objects (number of objects depends upon the number of Header/Footers required)and will add them to PDF document.
 We may also specify different formatting information for individual stamp object.
 In following example, we have created Document object and three TextStamp objects and then we have used [AddStamp](https://apireference.aspose.com/pdf/net/aspose.pdf/page/methods/addstamp) method of the Page to add the text in the header section of the PDF.
-The following code snippet shows you how to add image in the footer of a PDF file.
+The following code snippet shows you how to add image in the footer of a PDF file with Aspose.PDF for .NET.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET